OskarStark/phpstan-ga/README.md

 You might want to add extra plugins to phpstan to be more strict.
 To install them define `COMPOSER_PACKAGES` as environment variable in your workflow.

+**Please note that installing plugins using the environment variable has impact on the execution time.
+To speed up your workflow push a prepared image to a docker repository**

 ## Additional Alpine packages
 The docker image contains a minimal set of installed php packages.
 For some projects you might want to add more php extensions.
 Define `PHP_EXTENSIONS` as environment variable in your workflow to do so.

+**Please note that installing packages using the environment variable has impact on the execution time.
+To speed up your workflow push a prepared image to a docker repository**

 ## Docker